History of Rowing Victoria Inc

 Whilst there were no gold medals won by Australian Crews, this did not subtract from their inspiring and impressive performances.
 Victorians Mathew Long and James Tomkins claimed a bronze medal in the Men’s Pair.
 An astounding row was had by Michael McKay and Christian Ryan to claim silver in the Men’s Eight, as well as Anthony Edwards’s and Robert Richards Silver in the Lightweight Men’s Four, and Rachael Taylor’s triumphant silver Women’s Pair.
 Special mention must also be given to Katie Foulkes, Emily Martin, Jane Robinson, Bronwyn Thompson, Rachael Kininmonth, and finally Georgina Douglas for their fifth places finishes in the Women’s Eight and Single, respectively.

-2000 silver medal lightweight four stroked Rob Richards and with Anthony Edwards in the 2 seat
+2000 silver medal lightweight four stroked by Rob Richards and with Anthony Edwards in the two seat

 Drew Ginn of the reigning “Oarsome Foursome” unfortunately withdrew from the Olympic Team due to a back injury but his contribution was not forgotten by the team.
 Nor was Peter Antonie, who announced his retirement from major competition.
 Drew Ginn and Nick Green’s efforts in conducting rowing seminars for local clubs and schools this season is also widely remembered and appreciated.